In 2007, we rescued a little

 Remember: your purchase helps provide lifelong care for the

-special-needs animals in our rescue facility.
+special-needs animals in our rescue facility, along with all our other

 (Click on the pictures to see larger